speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/logan_research_links.md

 - This gives me ideas for how we could generate MP4s from a CSS animation, however, we would still need to figure out how to sync the audio onto the video.
 Ideally, the video and audio are the same lengths and we don't have to more than simply attach the audio to the video.

+- How is this going to work for multiple speakers?
+What is the video supposed to look like? do we just generate a talking face?
+Should the rest of the body be visible? pose-able?
+These are questions we need to ask Kukarella, we need a concrete example of what a table read video is expected to look like.